Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 woman cross country skiing in Glacier

-Experience the quiet and peaceful forests by snowshoe or XC ski!
-Many trails are available right from the West Glacier Entrance as well as outside of the park.
-The most popular trail begins at the parking lot of the Lake McDonald Lodge and follows the Going-to-the-Sun Road at a gradual incline.
+For those interested in a bit more activity many winter trails are accessible near the West Glacier Entrance as well as outside of the park.
+One of the most popular trails begins at the parking lot of the Lake McDonald Lodge and follows Going-to-the-Sun Road and is mostly flat terrain, perfect for beginners.
 In less than two miles, a left turn off the road to cross the bridge will reward you with a stunning view of the McDonald Falls.

 Dog Sledding

 For a truly special experience, take a sled ride pulled by a group of canine athletes through the snow covered forests!
-This guided tour takes place outside of Glacier north of Whitefish and is fun for the whole family, providing an unforgettable adventure.
+This guided tour takes place outside of Glacier jsut north of Whitefish and is fun for the whole family and groups of any size, providing an unforgettable adventure.

 Snowmobiling